kouMatsumoto/windows-setting/README.md

 - Google Chrome
 - Git for windows (Install as Administrator for privilege in Git Bush)
 - Python2.7 (for node-gyp)
+- Visual Studio 2015 Community (for .NET, Visual C++ components "VCBuild.exe", etc, for node-gyp)
+- nvm for windows
 - JDK
-- Visual Studio Community (for .NET, Visual C++ components "VCBuild.exe", etc, for node-gyp)
 - GraphicsMagick (Image processing for node-gm)
-- nvm for windows
 - Visual Studio Code
 - WebStorm
 - Cygwin (Install 'rsync' and 'ssh' to vagrant)